rupeshtiwari/rupeshtiwari.github.io/_posts/2022-10-01-definitions-that-you-should-know.md

 Universal Resource Locator (URL)

+## OSI Layers

+Open System Interconnection (OSI)

+- **Software Layer**
+  - Application Layer
+  - Presentation Layer
+  - Session Layer
+- **Heart of OSI**
+  - Transport Layer
+- **Hardware Layer**
+  - Network Layer
+  - Data Link Layer
+  - Physical Layer

+{: .notice--success}
+🏆 **Pro Tip** \
+\
+Top Down: **All People Seems To Need Data Processing**. \
+Bottom Up: **Please Do Not Through Sausage Pizza Away**.

+## Protocol

+In networking, a **protocol** is a specified way of formatting data so that any networked computer can interpret the data.

+Protocols and their ports:

+- HTTP = 80
+- FTP = 21 and 22
+- SMTP = 58
+- SMTP = 25
+- DNS = 53
+- SSL = 443

 ## UDP

 **User Datagram Protocol (UDP)** is a connection-less transportation protocol.
 UDP is used to pass the actual user data.
 Communication is datagram oriented, so the integrity is guaranteed only on the single datagram.
 Datagrams reach destination and can arrive out of order or don't arrive at all.
 It's generally used for real time communication, where a little percentage of packet loss rate is preferable to the overhead of a TCP connection.
 It is an Transport layer (layer-4) protocol.
+UDP, the User Datagram Protocol, does not set up these dedicated connections.

 ## TCP

 **Transmission Control Protocol (TCP)** TCP is a connection oriented transportation protocol.
 TCP is used to pass the actual user data.
 It guarantees that all sent packets will reach the destination in the correct order.
+TCP, the Transmission Control Protocol, sets up dedicated connections between devices and ensures that all packets arrive.

 ## SSL